Glimpse of Tibet Tour (Fly in Fly Out)

 Day 04: Drive to Gyantse via Yamdrok Tso Lake.

 Today after breakfast you will leave for Gyantse.
 Enroute you will enjoy the beautiful Scorpion shaped Yamdrok Lake.
-Before that you will visit the Drolma Lhakang Temple.
-You will have you best picture shot of Yamdrok lake at the higest alivation enroute to Gyantse, Kampa La above below 4800meters.
+Before that you will visit the Drolma Lhakhang Temple.
+You will have your best picture shot of Yamdrok lake at the highest elevation enroute to Gyantse, KampaLa above 4800 meters.

 Day 05: Drive To Shigatse.

 Kumbum: The first Kumbum was founded in the year 1427 by a Gyantse prince.
-It has nine lhakangs, is 35 metres (115 ft) high surmounted by a golden dome, and contains 77 chapels which line its walls.
+It has nine lhakhangs, is 35 metres (115 ft) high surmounted by a golden dome, and contains 77 chapels which line its walls.
 Many statues were destroyed during the cultural revolutions and have been replaced by clay images.
-But it lacks the artistic merits of original.
+But it lacks the artistic merits of the original.

 After the sightseeing and strolling around the free market, you will drive back to Lhasa taking the north route.
 Overnight in Lhasa.